 Chadick Ellig is the only New York member firm of IIC Partners, a top ten worldwide executive search organization.

-Susan Chadick has been elected to the board of IIC Partners to help bring strategic thinking, innovative ideas and valuable experience to the organization. >
+Susan Chadick elected to the board of IIC Partners to help bring strategic thinking, innovative ideas and valuable experience to the organization. >

 Forbes.com: The Female Tipping Point In The Boardroom, Studies show that leadership qualities women bring to the table are in great demand, so why such a disparate proportion?
 Janice Ellig provides tips on how women can enter the Boardroom. >